Avoiding Root Disease in Greenhouse Vegetables

 - Avoid excessive humidity in the air and encourage air flow.

 - Allow growing medium to dry out and avoid overwatering, especially when cool.

-- Adapt fertilization and irrigation frequency to plant needs and to the environment (overcast skies, cold temperature, reduced sunlight are all conducive to diseases in plants).
+- Adapt fertilization and irrigation frequency to plant needs and to the environment (overcast skies, cold temperature, and reduced sunlight are all conducive to diseases in plants).

-- Use growing media that will be compatible the plant’s needs (not too many fines in the media).
+- Use growing media that will be compatible with the plant’s needs (not too many fines in the media).

 - Monitor pH and EC on a regular basis.

 - Use preventive measures to control insects and diseases in the growing medium.

 For more information, contact your Premier Tech Grower Services Representative:

 Jose Chen Lopez

 - Robert L. Wick.
 2014 "Root diseases of Greenhouse Crops" U Mass Amherst Greenhouse Crops and Floriculture Program.